ViktorC/PararealML/README.md

 The list of supported operators is:

- * ODE operator (based on `SciPy`'s `solve_ivp`, can solve all ordinary differential equations)
+ * `ODEOperator` - based on the [solve_ivp](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html#scipy.integrate.solve_ivp) function of SciPy's `integrate` module, can solve all ordinary differential equations
- * FVM operator (finite volume method operator based on `FiPy`, can solve all partial differential equations except for Navier-Stokes)
+ * `FVMOperator` - finite volume method operator based on [FiPy](https://www.ctcms.nist.gov/fipy/), can solve all partial differential equations except for Navier-Stokes
- * FDM operator (a self-implemented fast finite difference method operator, can solve any differential equation)
+ * `FDMOperator` - a self-implemented fast finite difference method operator, can solve any differential equation
+ * `MLOperator`
- * machine learning operator
+    * `StatelessMLOperator`
-    * stateless machine learning operator
-        * PINN operator (a physics-informed neural network operator based on `DeepXDE`, can solve all differential equations except for n-body and Navier-Stokes)
+        * `PINNOperator` - a physics-informed neural network operator based on `DeepXDE`, can solve all differential equations except for n-body and Navier-Stokes
-        * stateless regression operator (a regression operator trained on data generated by another operator, can solve any differential equation the trainer operator can)
+        * `StatelessRegressionOperator` - a regression operator trained on data generated by another operator, can solve any differential equation the trainer operator can
-    * stateful machine learning operator
+    * `StatefulMLOperator`
-        * stateful regression operator (a regression operator trained on data generated by another operator taking the previous value of the solution into account, can solve any differential equation the trainer operator can)
+        * `StatefulRegressionOperator` - a regression operator trained on data generated by another operator taking the previous value of the solution into account, can solve any differential equation the trainer operator can
- * Parareal operator (can solve any differential equation its operators can)
+ * `PararealOperator` - a Parareal framework that can solve any differential equation its operators can

 ## Examples

 The [examples](https://git.ecdf.ed.ac.uk/msc-19-20/s1984842/tree/master/code/python/examples) folder contains a range of different examples of using the library for solving various differential equations both in serial and parallel.
 The scripts also include examples of using machine learning operators.

-Furthermore, all the scripts used for our experiments and the generation of our figures for the dissertation can be found in this folder.
-These scripts use hardcoded seeds (defined in [rand.py](https://git.ecdf.ed.ac.uk/msc-19-20/s1984842/blob/master/code/python/src/utils/rand.py)) thus all our results are fully reproducible.
+## Setup
+ 1. `conda install -c anaconda mpi4py~=3.0.3` - this is not necessary if there is already an implementation of the MPI standard installed (e.g. [MPICH](https://www.mpich.org/))
+ 1. `conda install -c conda-forge fipy==3.3` - this is not necessary if the `FVMOperator` is not used
+ 1. `make install`

-## Getting started
+## Testing
-To use the full feature set of the library, FiPy must be made available.
-The recommended way of doing that is installing it through Anaconda (see the [installation guide](https://www.ctcms.nist.gov/fipy/INSTALLATION.html)).

-To use multiprocessing, the library also requires a working MPI implementation.

-To install any other requirements of the library, run `make install`.

 To perform linting, execute `make lint`.

 The library uses type-hints throughout.
-For `mypy` type checking, use the command `make type-check` (note that this may return a list of warnings including mostly false positives).
+For type checking, use the command `make type-check`.

 To run the unit tests, execute `make test`.

+## Running

 To run any of the examples from the [examples](https://git.ecdf.ed.ac.uk/msc-19-20/s1984842/tree/master/code/python/examples) folder using 4 MPI processes, run `make run example={name of example file without extension}` (e.g. `make run example=diffusion_1d_serial`).

-The code base is also thoroughly commented.
-To generate the Sphinx documentation from the docstrings, type `cd docs` and run `make html`.
-This generates the HTML documentation in the `./docs/_build/html` directory.
-To browse the documentation, just open `index.html`.